 Tips for visiting the Belfast Christmas Market

 As the weather in Ireland in December can be a little bit unpredictable, it is recommended to wear waterproof gear and to bring an umbrella.
-One of the best hotels only about 0.2 miles from Belfast City Hall is The Fitzwilliam Hotel– well worth a visit.
+You might also want to stay in the city centre.
+One of the best hotels only about 0.2 miles from Belfast City Hall is fabulous 5-star The Fitzwilliam Hotel– well worth treating yourself.

 York Christmas Market

 Recommended by Sinead | Best in York Guide